DoSungjin/Dosungjin/README.md

 ## I am interested in predictive models and CV models.
-## Recovered as an assistant at Seoul National University, and is also active as a freelancer.
+## Recovered as an assistant at Seoul National University, and is also active as a Mintit AI Engineer.